 Moving beyond the scope of this support

-If the scope moves beyond high level advice or requires substantial/regular meetings then a discussion with the supervisory team (and potentially the Graduate Education Committee) will be required to establish the statistical needs and resources required by the student and their project.
+If the scope moves beyond high level advice or requires substantial/regular meetings then a discussion with the supervisory team (and potentially the Postgraduate Education Committee) will be required to establish the statistical needs and resources required by the student and their project.

 Moving beyond this support strand may involve formal recognition within the thesis/dissertation team, a formal collaboration (to fund time attributed to the project), and authorship on research outputs.